Tainan: Qigu Salt Mountain, Chihkan Tower, and Anping Fort

 • 1

-Chihkan Tower, also known as Fort Provintia, is one of Tainan’s most historic landmarks.
-Built in the 17th century during the Dutch colonial period, it features traditional Chinese architecture, red-brick walls, and tranquil courtyards.
-Visitors can explore its museum exhibits, learn about Taiwan’s colonial history, and admire intricate carvings and historic artifacts.
-Surrounded by serene gardens and ponds, Chihkan Tower provides a fascinating glimpse into Tainan’s cultural and architectural heritage.
+Chihkan Tower, also known as Fort Provintia, is one of Tainan’s most significant historic landmarks, originally built in the 17th century during the Dutch colonial period.
+The site features a unique blend of European foundations and traditional Chinese architecture, with elegant pavilions, red-brick walls, tranquil courtyards, and serene gardens.
+Visitors can explore museum exhibits showcasing Taiwan’s colonial history, admire intricate carvings and historic artifacts, and enjoy the peaceful surroundings, making Chihkan Tower a must-visit destination for those seeking insight into Tainan’s rich cultural and architectural heritage.

 1 hour Admission ticket not included